maheshyaddanapudi/Product-Catalog/README.md

 	The maven build should place the catalog-${CATALOG_VERSION}.jar inside the target folder.

-## Run Conductor Boot : Java
+## Run Catalog : Java

 		cd <to project root folder>/target

-	Below command will start the Conductor Boot Wrapper with Embedded MariaDB4J as Database and Embedded OAuth2 security as well as persistent Embedded Elasticsearch java -jar catalog-0.0.1-SNAPSHOT.jar
+	Below command will start the Catalog with Embedded Postgres as Database java -jar catalog-0.0.1-SNAPSHOT.jar

     The profiles included by default are